hit9/skylark/tests/README.rst

 To run tests with nose::

+    # create a database
-    mysql -e 'create database curdtest;'  # create a database vim mysql.conf  # add your mysql username and passwd nosetests  -v  # run this command in this directory
+    $ mysql -e 'create database curdtest;' -uroot -p
+    # add your mysql username and passwd
+    $ vim mysql.conf
+    # run this command in this directoryonf
+    nosetests  -v